 Where to Score the Best Sufganiyot in the Twin Cities for Hanukkah

-As Hanukkah approaches this year from December 7-15, Twin Cities residents looking for sufganiyot have several bakeries to choose from.
+Hanukkah 2025 runs from the evening of December 14 through Dec 22nd.
+Twin Cities residents looking for sufganiyot have several bakeries to choose from.

 These sweet, fried treats are a beloved part of the Jewish Festival of Lights.
 But what exactly are sufganiyot and why are they so popular during the holiday season?